acolombier/stemgen/README.md

         /path/to/folder
 ```

-if you want to use CUDA acceleration, and cache the model not to download it
+if you want to use CUDA acceleration (only relevant for the `generate`
-every time, you can do the following:
+command), and cache the model not to download it every time, you can do the
+following:

 ```sh
 docker run \